owid/etl/README.md

 Example: `etag://raw.githubusercontent.com/owid/covid-19-data/master/public/data/owid-covid-data.csv`

 ### Grapher (`grapher://...`)

+_TODO: rewrite to reflect the new grapher step_

 A step to load a dataset into the grapher mysql database.
 Similar to `data` steps the path is interpreted as the path to a python script.
 The job of this script is to make the input dataset fit the constrained grapher data model where we only have the exact dimensions of year and entity id.
 The latter is the numeric id of the entity (usually the country) and the former can also be the number of days since a reference date.